Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/02_CPE.md

   ![Slide Development environment](img/LUMI-1day-20230509-02-CPE/Dia5.png){ loading=lazy }
 </figure>

-Long ago, Cray made designed its own processors and hence had to develop their own compilers.
+Long ago, Cray designed its own processors and hence had to develop their own compilers.
 They kept doing so, also when they moved to using more standard components, and had a lot of expertise in that field, especially when it comes to the needs of scientific codes, programming models that are almost only used in scientific computing